pippyn/Home-Assistant-Sensor-Afvalbeheer/README.md

 ```yaml
 21-9-2019.
 ```
-If you wish to remove the year and the dashes, you would provide '%d %b'.
+If you wish to remove the year and the dashes and want to show the name of the month abbreviated, you would provide '%d %b'.
 Which will result in:
 ```yaml
 21 Sep
 ```